Lee Lin Chin

-Lee Lin Chin (born 1948) is an Indonesian-born Australian television, radio presenter and journalist.
+Lee Lin Chin (born 1953) is an Indonesian-born Australian television, radio presenter and journalist.
 She is best known for her association with the Special Broadcasting Service (SBS) network, and presented SBS World News on weekends.

 Lee Lin has been a news presenter and journalist since the late 1960s and has become popular throughout social media.

 In 2016, she was nominated for the Gold Logie becoming the first SBS personality to be nominated for the award in the station's 36-year run.

 Early life

 Chin was born in Jakarta, Indonesia to Chinese parents and grew up in Singapore, where her media career began in television and radio in 1968.

 Media career in Australia

 Chin migrated to Australia in 1980 where she began working for SBS TV as a translator for Chinese language films.
 Wanting to return to broadcasting, Chin moved to ABC Radio in both Newcastle and Darwin.
 In 1987, Chin moved to SBS World News, presenting the weekend news, where she remained until her retirement in 2018.

 Chin has had many roles throughout her career, including news reading, research, reporting, interviews, selecting and programming music, voice-overs for commercials, and producing in-flight programmes for international airlines.

 Chin has also starred in a minor role as a newsreader in the independent Australian movie Resistance by Hugh Keays-Byrne.
 She also had a small role, playing a Thai interpreter, in the 1989 Australian mini-series Bangkok Hilton, with Nicole Kidman.

-More recently, Chin has been involved in creating small segments for SBS's The Feed where she presents small comedy segments including "Pranked with Lee Lin Chin", "Lee Lin Chin Versus Maggie Beer", "Celebrity Chin Wag", comedic cooking show "Lee Linguine" and most recently "The Real Newsreaders of Sydney" with fellow newsreaders Sandra Sully and Natalie Barr.
+In 2014, Chin started to become involved in SBS's The Feed, creating small segments where she presents small comedy segments including "Pranked with Lee Lin Chin", "Lee Lin Chin Versus Maggie Beer", "Celebrity Chin Wag", comedic cooking show "Lee Linguine" and most recently "The Real Newsreaders of Sydney" with fellow newsreaders Sandra Sully and Natalie Barr.

 On 18 May 2015, she was announced to be Australia's spokesperson for the 2015 Eurovision Song Contest.
 She gave the "all-important" twelve points to the eventual winner, Sweden's Måns Zelmerlöw and his song "Heroes".
 She returned to this role in 2016 and gave twelve points to Belgium's Laura Tesoro and her song "What's the Pressure", and also the following year, where the twelve points were awarded to the United Kingdom's Lucie Jones with her song "Never Give Up On You".
 In 2018, she was replaced in this role by Ricardo Goncalves.